 DISPUTING: Is it Christ like?

-From day one, the world was and still is hostile to Jesus and His teaching.
-His followers had to separate from the Jewish religion, the dissenters, non-conformists, Pilgrims and Puritans had to leave Europe and now the true followers of Jesus must stop adjusting to the godless ways of the Western World.
-Worldly ways must be kept out of a Christian’s life and a Christian has no place chumming with sinners (Jn.17: 14; IICor.6: 14-18; Ps.1).
-“Be not deceived, evil communications corrupt good manners” (I Cor.15: 33).
+From day one, the world was and still is hostile to Jesus and His Teaching.
+Jesus’ followers had to separate from the Jewish religion, the dissenters, the non-conformists, the Pilgrims, and the Puritans had to leave Europe and now the true followers of Jesus must stop adjusting to the godless ways of the Western World.
+Worldly ways must be kept out of a Christian’s life and a Christian has no place chumming with sinners (John 17:14; II Corinthians 6:14-18; Psalm 1).
+“Be not deceived, evil communications corrupt good manners” (I Corinthians 15:33).
 It has become difficult to separate Western Christians from their world.

 “It is bad enough that you have lawsuits against each other but they also weaken you.
 Would it not be to your advantage to take some blame?
 Would it hurt too give up some valuables?
 Instead you do what is wrong and take from your fellow believers what is not yours.
 Think about this, evildoers will not be permitted to enter God’s heavenly world.
 Do not be misguided!
 There is no place in the kingdom of God for those that commit incest, idolatry, adultery, same sex relations and child molesters.
 No permits will be issued for thieves, profiteers, drunkards, slanderers or robbers.”